ai4declic-sn/agri-ai-2/README.md

 DF features:

-Year, Crop, Location, K [Potassium], P [phosphorus], N [nitrogen], Average Humidity, Average Rainfall,Average Temperature
+- Year - The year the information was collected
+- Crop - The type of crop
+- Location - The Location the information was collected
+- K [Potassium] - Potassium levels in the soil
+- P [phosphorus] - Phosphorus levels in the soil
+- N [nitrogen] - Nitrogen levels in the soil
+- Average Humidity
+- Average Rainfall
+- Average Temperature

 Data Preparation: